Master’s Programme Data-driven Design

 - Creative Research

-The ﬁnal block of the MA programme is dedicated to the Graduation Project (GP).
+The ﬁnal course of the MA programme the Graduation Project (GP).
 For the GP, you work on a data-driven solution for a practical problem.
 It consists of two parts: an academic paper and a prototype.
 You write a research proposal as the basis for both already in the Creative Research course.

 After your admittance on Studielink, you will receive all the specific information and details about the matching process.
+Without proof of your English language skills and the coding assignment, you’re not admissible to this master’s flex programme.
 The text below is to give you an idea of what you can expect, the matching process includes:

-- Programming assignment, an online course in Python Programming to give you an idea of what to expect during the master’s program.
+- Coding assignment, an online course in Python to give you an idea of what to expect during the master’s programme.

-- Writing an English motivation letter (300-400 words) about your motivation, previous experience and expectations of this program
+- Writing an English motivation letter (300-400 words) about your motivation, previous experience and expectations of this programme

-Based on your programming assignment and motivation letter, you will get one of the following non-binding types of advice:
+Based on your conding assignment and motivation letter, you will get one of the following non-binding types of advice:

-- Based on the programming assignment and your motivation letter we have not found any risks of you dropping out or falling behind in your studies;
+- Based on the coding assignment and your motivation letter we have not found any risks of you dropping out or falling behind in your studies;

-- Based on the programming assignment and your motivation letter we believe that you run a great risk of dropping out or falling behind in your studies.
+- Based on the coding assignment and your motivation letter we believe that you run a great risk of dropping out or falling behind in your studies.